BiroKaGS/osquery_hunter/README.md

 ## Notes
 Runtime Expectations
 -This tool may take several minutes to complete, depending on:
-Number of running processes
+-Number of running processes
-Number of active network connections
+-Number of active network connections
-Whether VirusTotal and AbuseIPDB enrichment is enabled API rate limits
+-Whether VirusTotal and AbuseIPDB enrichment is enabled -API rate limits
-Typical runtimes:
+-Typical runtimes:
-Without external lookups: ~30–90 seconds
+--Without external lookups: ~30–90 seconds
-With VirusTotal / AbuseIPDB enabled: several minutes This is expected behavior and not a hang.
+--With VirusTotal / AbuseIPDB enabled: several minutes -This is expected behavior and not a hang.
 - The tool lists running processes whose executables are **not simultaneously trusted in the Windows trust store and signed by Microsoft**.
 - It helps analysts quickly highlight unsigned/third‑party binaries, potential LOLBIN usage, and network connections of interest.
 - Vendor binaries (like *osquery*) are **not included** in this repository.
 Always verify hashes before use.